 Governor Newsom's proposal also includes \$2.4 billion in cuts to fund CalPERS and CalSTRS and a 10% pay cut for all state workers starting July 1, 2020.
-The governor's goal is to collectively bargain this cut with state workers, but if not successful, he will implement 2 furlough days per month, which equates to a 10% salary cut.
+The governor's goal is to collectively bargain this cut with state workers, but if not successful, he will implement 2 furlough days per week.